Genealogy is a study that can take years to master, and one of the best ways to learn about this niche field of study is to do online research.

 RootsTech Connect is technically still a part of the FamilySearch genealogical system, but this branch of FamilySearch has its own website.

-While the live conference is over for the year 2021, that doesn’t mean that the classes and webinars over at RootsTech aren’t still a great resource for genealogists.
+While the live conference only runs from 3-5 March 2022, that doesn’t mean that the classes and webinars over at RootsTech aren’t still a great resource for genealogists.

-These classes and webinars are available throughout the year even though the conference itself is inactive.
+These classes and webinars are available throughout the year even if the conference itself is inactive.

 The Rootstech website features over 1,500 classes and webinars over nine different categories: